Healthcare Benefits Enrollment Platform

 Impact + Key Learnings

-• Constraints are design inputs.
+Constraints are design inputs.
 The compliance requirements around cost disclosure were not limitations to work around.
 They were the brief.
 The regulation and the user need pointed in the same direction.
+Designing within those constraints produced a better experience, not a worse one.

-• Clarity is not the same as simplicity.
+Clarity is not the same as simplicity.
 I could not strip out the complexity because employees genuinely needed the detail to make good choices.
-The job was making it navigable, not invisible.
+The HSA calculator did not simplify the math.
+It made the math visible.
+The job was making a complex financial decision feel navigable, not invisible.

-• Build the system first.
+Build the system first.
 Every screen that came after was faster to design, easier to hand off, and more consistent because the foundation existed before the features did.
 That 75% QA reduction did not happen by accident.
+It happened because tokens, variables, and component states were defined before a single production screen was built.

 Other projects